haiku/infrastructure/docs/swarm-nodes.md

 Our environment requires node labels to ensure containers sharing storage reside on the same host.
 One node in the environment needs to have each of the following labels:

+> Please add additional shared disk labels as required to this list!

   * git
   * cdn